JaredBrown15/SQL-Experiments/README.md

+# LEARNING SQL

-Following along with YouTube video to learn SQL
+Progress following along with a YouTube video to begin learning SQL

 Channel: Alex The Analyst
 Title: Learn SQL Beginner to Advanced in Under 4 Hours